 It all turned out okay, but this meant I began 2018 significantly worn out with respect to my mental health.
 I discovered dark corners of my mind that I would gladly not have.
-That’s when I gave another go at coaching—first with Eva, and then by taking advantage of the Sanctus coaching that I’m fortunate to have for free as a perk for working at Onfido.
-Coupled with other ways in which Onfido supports work–life balance and bringing your whole self to work, the (more or less) monthly sessions with Shayan (all but one done remotely with him in London and me in Lisbon) were fundamental in regaining my balance and the trust in my abilities.
+That’s when I gave another go at coaching—first with Eva, and then by taking advantage of the Sanctus coaching that I’m fortunate Onfido provides as a perk.
+Coupled with other ways in which Onfido supports work–life balance and bringing your whole self to work, the (more or less) monthly sessions with Shayan (all but one done remotely with him in London and me in Lisbon) were fundamental in regaining my balance and trust in my abilities.

-As an interesting bonus, I get to apply some of the stuff I’ve learned and created when I was doing my PhD thesis on real-time scheduling — more than four years after leaving academia (and the real-time scheduling topic) to become software engineer and later product manager.
+As an interesting bonus, I get to apply some of stuff I learned and created when I was doing my PhD thesis on real-time scheduling .
+This is 4+ years after leaving academia (and the real-time scheduling topic) to become software engineer and later product manager.
 Who would have known?

-In my career as a product manager, I’ve learned a lot from reading ideas and points of view shared by fellow product people—who are kind enough to share them with the community.
+In my career as a product manager, I’ve learned a lot from reading ideas and points of view fellow product people shared with the community.
 As such, I find myself with the moral duty of giving that back by sharing my experience, learnings, etc., through articles and talks (more on the latter below).

 In 2018 I’ve published:

-- “A Product is a Product: product management is not just software!” — on the back of my combination of Martin Eriksson’s and Marty Cagan’s definitions, I show how these essential principles of product management can be applied beyond software, despite being heavily biased thereto.
+- “A Product is a Product: product management is not just software!” — on the back of my combination of Martin Eriksson’s and Marty Cagan’s definitions, I show how you can apply these essential principles of product management beyond software, despite being heavily biased thereto.

 - “Constraints are cool” — a bit of fun after seeing a writing prompt on Reddit.
 I took the constrained writing challenge one step further, so the story not only obeys a constraint but also is about constraints (with a focus on how to take advantage of them in product management).
-Spoiler alert: the constraint I’ve imposed was having all sentences begin with the letter C (while still trying to make a coherent point).
+Spoiler alert: the constraint I imposed was all sentences beginning with the letter C (while still trying to make a coherent point).

 Furthermore, my late 2017 post “Marty meets Martin: connecting the two triads of product management” has gained some renewed popularity throughout 2018, being repeatedly shared in social networks and cited as “an interesting view on how these [product decision-driving] professions, roles and remits overlap” and “a helpful model to refer to”.